elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

 # Gradual set-theoretic types

 Elixir is in the process of incorporating set-theoretic types into the compiler.
-This document outlines the current stage of our implementation.
+This document outlines the current stage of our implementation for this Elixir version.
+Elixir's type system is:

+  * **sound** - the inferred and assigned by the type system align with the behaviour of the program

+  * **gradual** - Elixir's type system includes the `dynamic()` type, which can be used when the type of a varible or expression is checked at runtime.
+In the absense of `dynamic()`, Elixir's type system behaves as a static one

+  * **set-theoretic** - the types are described, implemented, and composed using basic set operations: unions, intersections, and negation

 The current milestone aims to infer types from patterns and guards and use them to type check programs, enabling the Elixir compiler to find faults and bugs in codebases without requiring changes to existing software.
 The underlying principles, theory, and roadmap of our work have been outlined in ["The Design Principles of the Elixir Type System" by Giuseppe Castagna, Guillaume Duboc, José Valim](https://arxiv.org/abs/2306.06391).